 | 1898 OS Map showing Oare/Uplees Powder Works on the shore, and brickworks inland, connected to Dan's Dock by a tramway |

 There are good views over the Swale to the Isle of Sheppey.
 The high ground to the Eastern and Western ends of the Isle are respectively known as the Isle of Harty and the Isle of Elmley (towards the bridge), which were originally separated by water, now reclaimed as the Swale wetland nature reserve, and watched over by several tall wind turbines.
 The Sheppey complex of three prisons can also be seen.
-Looking Westwards along the Swale, the tall Sheppey road crossing bridge is increasingly apparent.
+Looking Westwards along the Swale, the soaring Sheppey crossing road bridge is increasingly apparent.

 ![]() |